London Business School, The Sammy Ofer Centre, NW1 London , UK

-The brief was to transform the iconic Old Marylebone Town Hall into a major new facility for the London Business School.
-The project includes the refurbishment of Old Marylebone Town Hall’s Council House and Annexe buildings, using the excavated space between these to create a bold new glass and steel entrance and link structure.
+ID:SR worked alongside Sheppard Robson on the fit-out for the transformation of the iconic Old Marylebone Town Hall into a major new facility for the London Business School, which includes the refurbishment of Old Marylebone Town Hall’s Council House and Annexe buildings.

-Architecturally, the building needed to broadcast the ambition of the client and have a strong urban presence along Marylebone Road.
 Whilst the majority of the building is dedicated to education – with the facility including six lecture theatres, 32 seminar spaces, a library, offices and a student lounge – the project also needed to accommodate civic and political uses.
+The furniture package for the educational spaces had to cater for a range of working environments, from the formal spaces of the library to the more relaxed workplace settings in the student hub.

 - 12,000 m2